IBM-Cloud/docs/services/appid/getting-started-android.md

 ## Initializing the Client SDK
 {: #initialize-client-sdk}

-Initialize the client SDK by passing the context, tenant Id and region parameters to the initialize method.
+Initialize the client SDK by passing the context, tenant ID, and region parameters to the initialize method.
 A common, though not mandatory, place to put the initialization code is in the onCreate method of the main activity in your Android application.

     ```java
     AppID.getInstance().initialize(getApplicationContext(), <tenantId>, AppID.REGION_UK);